ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ### Setting up a license key

-There is just one thing you have to do to activate plugin - set a `exportPdf_tokenUrl` configuration option:
+There is just one thing you have to do to activate Export to PDF plugin - set a `exportPdf_tokenUrl` configuration option:

 ```js
 CKEDITOR.replace( 'editor', {